brayvid/shutter-controller/README.md

    Observed bump with a linear ramp
 </p>

-### Advanced shutter control
+### Custom control
 I assumed that the ambient brightness after sunset follows an exponential curve consistent with astronomical data:
 ```
 BrightnessWithAngle[θ_,min_,max_,rate_]:=(max-min)Exp[-rate θ]+min
 ```
-Based on this assumption, I wrote some code in [this Mathematica notebook](https://github.com/brayvid/Timelapses/blob/master/better_ramp.nb) [[PDF](https://github.com/brayvid/Timelapses/blob/master/better_ramp.pdf)] that computes the sequence of exposure times required for the final timelapse to have constant brightness.
+Based on this assumption, I wrote code in [this Mathematica notebook](https://github.com/brayvid/Timelapses/blob/master/better_ramp.nb) [[PDF](https://github.com/brayvid/Timelapses/blob/master/better_ramp.pdf)] that computes the sequence of exposure times required for the final timelapse to have constant brightness.

 Here is an example scene brightness curve for sunset: